PranavLakkadi13/Security-Notes/notes.md

 1) for any call that is done to the chain there is a data field that has to filled it has information like function call and its arguments or the bytecode

+   case 1)
+   When a contract is created, at a particular address the bytecode of the contract is stored at so that is in the data field during contract deployment.

+   case 2)
+   When a contract is live on the chain, and when a function call is made it is basically sending a function selector with any arguments to the contrcat address and the bytecode will see the function selector and perform the needed action with the arguments that were provided.
+This function signature is the data field in the call

    --> The below is the fields that are filled during a transaction const tx = {
        nonce : Nonce,